wschaub/T530-settings/README.md

 * add ACPI event script to handle mute button/LED
 * modify /etc/rc.local to mute the mic and light the mute LED on boot, and also set up the battery charge thresholds if they have changed back to the defaults.
 * add aesni-intel, xts and acpiphp to /etc/initramfs-tools/modules
+* add fixes to libata-pmp to allow sil3826 based port multipliers to work properly.
+I used these patches to make my Sans Digital TR4M+BNC eSATA JBOD enclosure to work with my startech.com ECESATA1 card.